FOOD PAGE - NEW CHOICES

 0 0 0 0 0 0 110 0 100 22 1 2 32g

-They're not quite apple pie, but brownies and frozen yogurt (substituting for ice cream) would certainly fit our American ways.
+They are not quite apple pie, but brownies and frozen yogurt (rather than ice cream) would certainly fit our American ways.
 These No Pudge brownies are excellent, and easy to fix (just add a carton of yogurt to the mix).

-I've only had the Homemade brand of frozen yogurt (vanilla, chocolate, and cherry cordial).
-I liked it so well, I haven't tried any others.
-In my opinion it tastes as good as (or better) than ice cream.
-The numbers below are for the vanilla which I use a lot to make milkshakes (using 1/2 percent milk).
+I used to purchase the Homemade brand of frozen yogurt (vanilla, chocolate, and cherry cordial) until it became hard to find in our area.
+The numbers shown are for vanilla which I use a lot to make milkshakes (using 1/2 percent milk).
+In my opinion frozen yogurt tastes as good as ice cream.

 SF TR PF MF TF CH CA CF SA SU FB PR SS